ioarg/K-M-Connected-Dominating-Set/README.txt

 Every interaction with the graph view is handled here and NOT in the viewManager.js, because it is tied to the update of the network information.

-algorithm.js : uses the network constructed by the network_manager.js to run the algorithms described above.
+wu_li_cds: uses the Wu&Li algorithm to costruct a minimum Connected Dominating Set on the network constructed by the network_manager.js.

+k_m_algorithm.js : runs an algorithm on the network based on the Namsu Ahn - Sungsoo Park paper, to extend it to a minimum (k,m) CDS.

+pathfinding.js : used for finding all the paths between two nodes on the dominator subgraph and then calculates a minimum vertex cut, which is required by the Ahn-Park algorithm.

 viewManager.js : it handles some button and page view functionality, along with painting the dominator nodes after the algorithms finish their execution.